chains-lab/companies-svc/docs/web/docs/UpdateDistributorStatusData.md

 ### NewUpdateDistributorStatusData

-`func NewUpdateDistributorStatusData(id string, type_ string, attributes UpdateDistributorStatusDataAttributes, ) *UpdateDistributorStatusData`
+`func NewUpdateDistributorStatusData(id uuid.UUID, type_ string, attributes UpdateDistributorStatusDataAttributes, ) *UpdateDistributorStatusData`

 NewUpdateDistributorStatusData instantiates a new UpdateDistributorStatusData object This constructor will assign default values to properties that have it defined,